fastify/fastify/docs/Guides/Recommendations.md

 * To optimize for throughput (handling the largest possible amount of requests per second per vCPU available), consider using a smaller amount of vCPUs per app instance.
-It is totally fine to run Node.js application with 1 vCPU.
+It is totally fine to run Node.js applications with 1 vCPU.

 * You may experiment with an even smaller amount of vCPU, which may provide even better throughput in certain use-cases.
 There are reports of API gateway